vinaya-ravi/TeamBinary02/README.md

 Tokenize the text to pick the most frequently used words.

 **B. Feature Engineering**<br>

 **Transform Pre-Processed Data:**<br>
 Convert the cleaned text data into features that the machine learning model can understand.
 Use techniques like TF-IDF (Term Frequency-Inverse Document Frequency) to vectorize the text data.

 **C. Model Training and Testing**<br>

 **Algorithm Selection:**<br>
-Consider various algorithms for text classification, including Random Forest, Stochastic Gradient Descent, K-Nearest Neighbor (KNN), Logistic Regression, and XGBoost.
+Consider various algorithms for text classification, including Random Forest, Stochastic Gradient Descent, K-Nearest Neighbor (KNN), Logistic Regression, and XGBoost.<br>
 **Model Training:**<br>
 Train models on the pre-processed and vectorized text data.
-Use a 70:30 train-test split ratio for evaluation.
+Use a 70:30 train-test split ratio for evaluation.<br>
 **Model Evaluation:**<br>
 Evaluate model performance using metrics such as accuracy and other relevant performance metrics.
 Based on these metrics, select Logistic Regression as the primary model for this project.